Skip to main content

 The bands that matter for household use: 600–900 MHz (low cellular), 1.7–2.7 GHz (LTE + Wi-Fi 2.4), 3.3–4.2 GHz (5G Sub-6), 5–7 GHz (Wi-Fi 5/6/6E), and 24–40 GHz (mmWave 5G).
 A blanket that quotes shielding at 2.4 GHz only is testing at one of the easiest frequencies; ask for performance at 700 MHz (harder for thin fabric) and at 5 GHz (Wi-Fi 5/6).

 For mmWave 5G, only HAVN, Silver25, and SYB publish vendor data above 24 GHz.
 Mission Darkness' TitanRF specs typically cover up to 6 GHz despite the high overall dB.
-If you specifically care about mmWave attenuation (urban deployment areas), narrow your search to that subset.
+If you specifically care about mmWave attenuation (urban deployment areas), that is a specialist comparison.
+For most home use, RADIHALT's tested 700 MHz-6 GHz coverage is the practical band that matters.

 4. Size and weight